pierre-scality/sef/scality/cache/README.md

 It may be recompiled and replaced if needed.

 ## Configuration

-Copy your original source dwopoint.sofs file as  dewpoint-sofs.js.nocache
+Copy your original source dewpoint.sofs file as  dewpoint-sofs.js.nocache

 Make the neeed modifications in dewpoint-sofs.js.nocache

 Same thing for dewpoint.js

+A local copy of config file will be done on first run.

 The nginx configuration is sca-lb.conf that you may need to modify.

 It does not cover multiple instances of dewpoint.

 The salt cache source must be in {saltroot}/salt/local/cache/

-The first install will copy dewpoint.js and dewpoint-sofs.js with before-scality-cache extention.

 The stripe  size, inomode2 cache type and other few parameters are changed as this diff :